aheuillet/D-DARTS/README.md

 *: This is the official implementation of D-DARTS.

-*Differentiable ARchiTecture Search (DARTS) is one of the most trending Neural Architecture Search (NAS) methods, drastically reducing search cost by resorting to Stochastic Gradient Descent (SGD) and weight-sharing.
+*Differentiable ARchiTecture Search (DARTS) is one of the most trending Neural Architecture Search (NAS) methods.
+It drastically reduces search cost by resorting to Stochastic Gradient Descent (SGD) and weight-sharing.
 However, it also dramatically reduces the search space, thus excluding potential promising architectures from being discovered.
 In this article, we propose D-DARTS, a novel solution that addresses this problem by nesting several neural networks at the cell level instead of using weight-sharing to produce more diversified and specialized architectures.
 Moreover, we introduce a novel algorithm that can derive deeper architectures from a few trained cells, increasing performance and saving computation time.
-In addition, we also present an alternative search space (denoted DARTOpti) in which we optimize existing handcrafted architectures such as ResNet rather than starting from a blank canvas.
+In addition, we also present an alternative search space (denoted DARTOpti) in which we optimize existing handcrafted architectures such as ResNet rather than starting from scratch.
 This approach is accompanied by a novel metric that measures the distance between architectures inside our custom search space.
 Our solution achieves state-of-the-art on CIFAR-10, CIFAR-100, and ImageNet while featuring a search cost significantly lower than previous differentiable NAS approaches.*

 ## User Guide

 ### Prerequisites

-> Python >= 3.6
+> Python >= 3.7

 `pip install -r requirements.txt`
 OR